 an approved, nonsteel toed waterproof boot.
 Department heads may likewise establish policies

-concerning needed eye protection, and allowing up to a maximum of fifty dollars ($50.00) per
+concerning needed eye protection, and allowing up to a maximum of twenty dollars ($20.00) per

 person per year for safety glasses (plainos, tinted, peripheral protection, and/or safety

 probationary/qualifying period.
-The city will allow eligible employees to have a four-year
+The city will allow eligible employees to have a two-year

 accumulation of the safety shoe allowance.

-(c) Reimbursement for personal protective equipment.
-Reimbursement for
+Reimbursement for personal protective equipment.
+Reimbursement for personal protective

 equipment shall be contingent upon appropriate budgetary allocations; and once current